 Ward and Smith In-House Counsel Seminar

-Ward and Smith patent attorney Shawna Lemon kicked off a panel discussion on managing the delivery of legal services by citing a study that found legal departments “are running more like a business.”
+Patent attorney Shawna Lemon kicked off a panel discussion on managing the delivery of legal services by citing a study that found legal departments “are running more like a business.”

 “No surprise there,” she says.

 Some lawyers are getting formal training in project management skills, such as Legal Lean Sigma.
 In-house legal departments and law firms are using software and re-engineering their processes to improve efficiency and quality.
-And corporate legal departments are measuring metrics such as legal spending and billing rates by firm.
+And corporate legal departments are measuring metrics such as legal spending and billing rates by a firm.

 Teresa Davidson, who at the time of the panel served as vice president and general counsel for Volvo Financial Services (Region, the Americas), noted that her company’s industry is very cyclical.
 “When it’s good, it’s good,” she says.
 “When it’s bad, it’s bad.”